json-api/json-api/format/index.md

 `GET` request to an endpoint.

 JSON API requests **MUST** include an `Accept` header specifying the JSON API media type.
+This header value **MUST** also include media type extensions relevant to the request.
 Servers **MUST** return a `406 Not Acceptable` status code if this header is missing or specifies an unsupported media type.

 > Note: Servers may support multiple media types at any endpoint.
 For example, a server may choose to support `text/html` in order to simplify viewing content